sunSeekingGoth/MakeSenseWithObsidian/Tutorial/02_Interface.md

 ![[Screenshot 2024-05-30 at 11.27.19.png|300]]
 ### Filtering tags thru simple Queries
-Which texts do I still need to read (that I have tagged with #toread):
+Which texts do I still need to read (that I have tagged with #toread)
 ```dataview
 LIST
 FROM #toread
 ```
+> [!word] New word: Queries
+> Are a way to pose questions to your vault.
-#### More complex queries
+> ##### More complex queries:
-how many words am I writing on average daily?
-We will answer these questions, and create different "data-vis" graphs for them when we talk about [[06_Process#3 Dataview|dataview and trackers]]
+> How many words am I writing on daily in the last two months?
+> We will answer these questions, and create different "data-vis" graphs for them when we talk about [[06_Process#3 Dataview|dataview and trackers]]

 ___
 # 6 Yassification (or making it cute)
 The real reason we're here.
 Obsidian can have themes!